TKU-STL/Docs/BIXS-V1.5/Software.md

 The software ran on the BIXS-V1.5 avionics systems was developed by the avionics team at Space Technology Laboratory.
 The system was designed to meet a specific mission profile which means that this is not a general purposed flight computer of all scenarios of applications.

 ## Software Design Principles
-The software design principles of the
+The software design principles of the BIXS computer are based on the following,

 ## Software Architecture